 UK Reports New Ship Attack in Gulf of Aden

-The ship came under attack 54 nautical miles south-west of Aden at about 8:40 AM UTC on Wednesday.
+The unnamed ship was attacked 50 nautical miles southeast of Aden at about 1:15 PM UTC on Friday.
 Image Credit: UKMTO

 A new attack on a commercial ship has been reported in the Gulf of Aden, according to a British government agency monitoring maritime security in the region.